120 Best Korean Last Names or Surnames

 Chay is another variant of the word Chai, and it means ‘brushwood’.

-This word is derived from the word ‘Dao’ that means ‘a path’.
+This word is derived from the word ‘Dao’, which means ‘a path’.

 Gim is one of the top surnames derived from China.
 It means ‘gold’.